configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 ### THEN part

-The THEN part contains either a value or percentage options that will be used to determine the outcome of the feature flag when the rule matches.
+The THEN part contains either a value or percentage options that will be used to determine the result of the feature flag when the rule matches.

-When none of the targeting rules match, the value of the feature flag will be provided by the percentage options after the rules.
-If there's none or it can't be evaluated, then the fallback value ("To all others") specified at the end of the feature flag will apply.

 ## Multiple targeting rules and ordering
 You can add multiple targeting rules to a feature flag.
 The targeting rules are evaluated in order, from top to bottom.